Estimation of Average Effects in Short $T$ Heterogeneous Panels: Conclusions

 \section{Conclusions}

-This paper studies estimation of average effects in panel data models with possibly correlated heterogeneous coefficients, when the number of cross-sectional units is large, but the number of time periods can be as small as the number of regressors.
-We recall that the FE estimator is inconsistent under correlated heterogeneity, and the MG estimator can have unbounded first or second moments when applied to ultra short panels.
-The TMG estimator is therefore proposed, where the trimming process is aimed at striking a balance between bias and efficiency.
-The conditions under which the TMG estimator is consistent and asymptotically normally distributed are provided.
-We also propose trimmed MG estimators for panels with time effects, distinguishing between cases where $T=k$ and $T>k$, and propose Hausman tests of correlated slope heterogeneity.
+This paper studies the estimation of average effects in panel data models with possibly correlated heterogeneous coefficients, when the number of cross-sectional units is large, but the number of time periods can be as small as the number of regression coefficients.
+We recall that the FE estimator is inconsistent under correlated heterogeneity, and the MG estimator could not have second-order (or even first-order) moments when applied to ultra short panels.
+The TMG estimator is therefore proposed to deal with the fat-tailed distributions of the individual estimates (which does arise if $T$ is very close to $k$) by shrinking (not trimming) individual estimates that are most likely to fail the second-order moment condition.
+The TMG estimator is shown to be consistent and asymptotically normally distributed, but at a slower rate than $\sqrt{n}$.
+The paper also proposes TMG estimators for panels with time effects, distinguishing between cases where $T=k$ and $T>k$.
+The TMG estimators play a crucial role in assessing the robustness of FE and TWFE estimators against slope correlated heterogeneity.
+The dispersion slope homogeneity tests by \cite {PesaranYamagata2008} require large $T$ and do not differentiate between uncorrelated heterogeneity and correlated heterogeneity.

-Using Monte Carlo experiments, we highlight the bias and size distortion properties of the FE and FE-TE estimators under correlated heterogeneity.
-In contrast, the TMG and TMG-TE estimators are shown to have desirable finite sample performance under a number of different MC designs, allowing for Gaussian and non-Gaussian heteroskedastic error processes, dynamic heterogeneity and interactive effects in the covariates, and different choices of the trimming threshold parameter, $\alpha $.
-In particular, since the TMG and TMG-TE estimators exploit information on untrimmed and trimmed estimates alike, they have the smallest RMSE, and tests based on them have the correct size and are more powerful compared with the other trimmed estimators currently proposed in the literature.
+We highlight the bias and size distortion properties of the FE and TWFE estimators under correlated heterogeneity.
+In contrast, the TMG and TMG-TE estimators are shown to have desirable finite sample performance under a number of different MC designs, allowing for Gaussian and non-Gaussian heteroskedastic error processes, dynamic heterogeneity and interactive effects in the covariates, different numbers of regressors, and different choices of the trimming threshold parameter, $\alpha $.
+In particular, since the TMG and TMG-TE estimators exploit information on all available individual estimates, they have the smallest RMSE, and tests based on them have the correct size and are more powerful than the other trimmed estimators currently proposed in the literature.
 The Hausman tests based on TMG and TMG-TE estimators are also shown to have very good small sample properties, with their size controlled and their power rising strongly with $ n$ even when $T=k=2$.